 Since 2013, PRONTO! has been helping men who have sex with men look after their sexual health and wellbeing by offering free rapid HIV testing as well as sexual health screenings and treatment services.

 News & Events

 Well, Well, Well (JOY 94.9)

-For over 600 episodes, Well, Well, Well has been broadcasting on JOY 94.9 - Australia's out and proud community radio station.
+For over 700 episodes, Well, Well, Well has been broadcasting on JOY 94.9 - Australia's out and proud community radio station.
 On air every Thursday night from 9PM, Well, Well, Well focuses on health and wellbeing issues affecting our LGBTI and PLHIV communities.